Detection under Privileged Information: Privileged Information Systems

+Through this process, we construct their privileged-augmented systems with application of approaches that is used for the validation in the following section.
+Table~\ref{table:datasetDescriptions} summarizes the experimental systems and the standard and privileged features selected.
+Additional details about these systems and their features are presented in Appendix~\ref{sec:AppendixC}.

-To explore the efficiency of approaches in image domains, we modeled a user authentication system based on recognition of facial images.
+{\bf Experimental System: Face Authentication} - To explore the efficiency of approaches in image domains, we modeled a user authentication system based on recognition of facial images.
 Our goal is to recognize an image containing a face with an identifier corresponding to the individual depicted in the image.
-We use images from a public dataset that includes person face images labeled with each person's name~\cite{LFWTechUpdate}.
+We use images from a public dataset that includes face images labeled with each person's name~\cite{LFWTechUpdate}.
+We build the features from 1348 facial images with at least 50 images per user.

-\textbf{Privileged information.} It is recently found that face recognition systems used for access control in particular PC vendors can be easily bypassed by an attacker~\cite{duc2009your}.
-In this, the lack of useful features or number of images used to train the systems is the main reason of dupe the systems into falsely authenticate users.
+\textit{Privileged information.} It is recently found that face recognition systems used for access control in particular energy and computation constrained camera sensors can be easily bypassed by an attacker~\cite{duc2009your}.
+In this, the lack of useful features or number of images used to train the systems is the main reason of duping the systems into falsely authenticate/recognize users.
 We use two types of privileged features for each image in addition to the original images in model training: cropped and funneled versions of the images (See Figure~\ref{fig:billGates})~\cite{wolf2011effective,fddbTech}.
-These images provide additional information for users' face by image aligning and localizing~\cite{huang2012learning}.
-While it is technically possible these features can be obtained by an aid of software or human expert at run-time, they are much more likely to be made available afterward (and thus we define them as privileged).\footnote{We here interpret the accuracy gain as a defense for hardening the misclassification of users.}
+These images provide additional information for a users' face by image aligning and localizing~\cite{huang2012learning}.
+While it is technically possible these features can be obtained by an aid of software or human expert at runtime, they are much more likely to not be available in low energy and slow processing sensors (and thus we define them as privileged).\footnote{We interpret the accuracy gain as a defense for hardening misclassification of users.}